MohanadAlemam/fraud-detection-credit-card/README.txt

 PROJECT OVERVIEW

 This project implements a Fraud Risk Modeling solution using End-to-end Machine Learning (ML) workflow.
 The solution is designed to detect fraudulent credit card transactions.
-The aim is early detection of fraud to help financial institutions mitigate Fraud Risk and achieving business objectives.
+The aim is early detection of fraud to help financial institutions mitigate Fraud Risk and achieve business objectives.

 DATASET